MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![mac azureservice debug vsruntime](media/mac-azureservice-debug-vsruntime.png)

-Next, depending on whether you’ve synced the repo or changed any of it, you may get asked to configure **launch.json**.
+Next, depending on whether you’ve synced the repo or changed any of it, you may be prompted to configure **launch.json**.
 If you do, you’ll need to add the following code to **launch.json**, which tells the template to work with the emulator.

 [!code-JavaScript[emulator](../includes/code/azure-bot-debug.js#emulator)]